KnowageLabs/Knowage-Documentation/chapter_3/security_management/driver.rst

 The Figure above represents a report with two parameters:

-- the Department, a mandatory field, displayed as a combo box and with possible values: Alcoholic Beverages, Baked Goods, Baking Goods and so on;
+- the Department, a mandatory field, displayed as a lookup and with possible values: Alcoholic Beverages, Baked Goods, Baking Goods and so on;
 - the Age Range, a mandatory field, displayed as list of values and with possible values 0-10, 10-20 and so on.

 All these aspects are regulated by the analytical driver behind each parameter.
 In particular, each driver provides many *use modes*, defining: